TheSeeker713/thes33k3r/documents/devlog.md

 ---

+### December 11, 2025 - 19:00 PM
+**Status:** ABOUT THE S33K3R - The Null Dominion Warning

+- **Created new section:** "ABOUT THE S33K3R" available at `/about`
+- **Component:** `AboutSeeker.jsx` with terminal-style, cinematic presentation explaining the multiversal war and The Null Dominion threat
+- **Lore revealed:**
+  - The Null Dominion (invisible hive-mind erasing realities)
+  - The BREACH threat (triggered by collective fear/hatred/despair signal)
+  - The S33K3R identity (fused consciousness of eleven survivors transmitting warnings)
+- **Navigation:** Added prominent **"⚠ THE WARNING"** button in navbar (desktop + mobile) with pulsing amber glow—urgent call-to-action
+- **Always accessible:** About section available in all phases (including Phase 2 after Cinematic Engine activation)
+- Styled with amber/red warning aesthetic, scanlines, film grain, glowing borders—full immersion maintained

+---

 ## **REFLECTION**

 From a mysterious transmission on November 29th to a fully-featured ARG experience with hidden puzzles, easter eggs, immersive audiovisual effects, a **staged reveal strategy** for the Cinematic Narrative Engine, and now a **live time-triggered event system**—this project has been a journey of creative iteration, problem-solving, and user experience refinement.